guanqun-yang/wordpress/_posts/2023-10-09-research-notes-debugging-by-editing.md

 > - MLPs are storing information while attention is gathering information: the information "Seattle" is in one specific location of GPT-2 before the "the space needle is located at" is asked.

+- Model editing is different from adversarial attack since the former tries to change the model while the latter tries to change the input data.
+However, model editing could have dual use beyond model patching: engineering an LM that always generates non-factual content.
+- One limitation of the model editing is that we could only update singleton facts; we could not update the higher level content, for example, specifications and political leanings.

 # Reference